Zynlo Logo

 You don’t need a big paycheck to start saving — just a smart plan and the right tools.
 ZYNLO’s here to help.
 Open a ZYNLO account today and take the first step toward homeownership — even if you’re starting small.

 *More Spending Account: The minimum balance needed to obtain the Annual Percentage Yield (APY) is $0.01.
-APY is valid as of 10/09/2025 and is subject to change without notice.
+Rates are subject to change without notice.
 Competitive rates are reviewed periodically.
+View current rates here.

 +Tomorrow Savings Account: The minimum balance needed to obtain the Annual Percentage Yield (APY) is $0.01.
-APY is valid as of 10/09/2025 and is subject to change without notice.
+Rates are subject to change without notice.
 Competitive rates are reviewed periodically.
+View current rates here.

 ZYNG automatically rounds up debit card purchases to the nearest dollar and transfers that amount from your ZYNLO More Spending Account into your ZYNLO Tomorrow Savings Account.
 ZYNG will match roundups at 100% for the first 100 days.
 After the first 100 days, ZYNG will match roundups at 100% if your More Spending Account had an average daily balance (ADB) of at least $3,000 in the previous statement cycle.
 If your ADB was below $3,000 in the previous statement cycle, roundups will be matched at 25% for the current statement cycle.
 After not qualifying, you can return to the 100% match if the minimum ADB is met.
 Matches are applied in real time, and your match percentage is recalculated each month based on the ADB from the prior statement cycle.
 ZYNLO More Spending with ZYNG Round Up and Match return is estimated using $3,000 average daily balance, 20 monthly transactions, an average of $0.44 per roundup, and 100% match.
 ZYNLO reserves the right to monitor and assess ZYNG Match transactions for unusual and unnatural use of this benefit.
 At our sole discretion, ZYNLO may determine that an account has displayed unusual or unnatural use of the ZYNG benefit.
 Once an account has been identified for using ZYNG in an unnatural manner based on typical customer behavior, ZYNLO reserves the right to (1) remove the account from any and all promotions and campaigns, (2) implement a pause, or pursue closure of the account, and (3) reclaim any ZYNLO Match contributions associated with transactions deemed unnatural or in violation of the ZYNG program.